-In October 2021, the Environmental Protection Authority (EPA) reassessed the ongoing use of Hydrogen Cyanamide through public consultation.
-The outcome of the consultation is not expected to be known until mid-2022.
+The Environmental Protection Authority (EPA) has reassessed use of Hydrogen cyanamide through public consultation.
+The outcome released in May 2024 was for continued use, with some additional controls, further to those already required by industry.
 Meanwhile research continues on alternative chemicals to Hydrogen Cyanamide, the effect of different management techniques, and development of future kiwifruit varieties that will be less reliant on budbreak enhancers.

-Right: Stages of bud break.
+Right: Stages of bud break